-Severe convection in Europe is an increasing weather hazard that causes significant damage and loss every year (Hoeppe, 2015; Púčik et al., 2019; Kron et al., 2019).
-Switzerland's Prealpine areas are known to be one of the most active regions in Europe (Taszarek et al., 2019; Nisi et al., 2018).
-Supercells are a part of severe convection; the consequential hazards include lightning, downbursts, severe precipitation, hail and tornadoes (Markowski and Richardson, 2010).
+- 10 Severe convection in Europe is an increasing weather hazard, that causes significant damage and loss every year (Munich Re, 2016) (Hoeppe, 2015; Púčik et al., 2019; Kron et al., 2019).
+Switzerland's Prealpine areas are known to be one of the most active regions in Europe (Munich Re, 2016).
+With supercells being (Taszarek et al., 2019; Nisi et al., 2018).
+Supercells are a part of severe convection, the consequential hazards including include lightning, downbursts, straightline windssevere precipitation, hail and tornadoes (Markowski and Richardson, 2010).
 Thus, they pose a risk to infrastructure, property and lives.
-Identifying mesocyclone structures in deep, moist convection allows for the detection of supercell thunderstorms and a monitoring of their occurrence (Zrnić et al., 1985; Miller et al., 2013).
+Identifying - 15 mesocyclone structures in deep, moist convection allows the identification detection of supercell thunderstorms and a monitoring of their occurrence (Zrnić et al., 1985; Miller et al., 2013).
+Supercells and particularly tornadoes have largely been studied in the Great Plains and Southeast of the United States, where the terrain is flat.
+Many field campaigns have taken place there to obtain in situ and close-range measurements of supercell environments, ranging from early campaigns in the 70s (Bluestein, 1999), the 25-year VORTEX project (NSSL, 2019) and - 20 ongoing TORUS campaign (Frew et al., 2020; Garcia de Jesus, 2019).
+VORTEX-SE (NSSL, 2021) began covering the beginning of the Appalachian chain, including more complex orography.
+The observational climatology established in this region is also one of the longest, with mesocyclone detection algorithms having been introduced in the 90s (Zrnić et al., 1985; Stumpf et al., 1998).
+However, terrain is no obstacle to the initiation of supercells and recent studies have focused more on studying supercells in diverse geographical contexts.
+The data stemming from the recent RELAMPAGO-CACTI (Varble et al., 2021; - 25 Nesbitt et al., 2021) field campaign contains the potential to dissect the role of terrain (here the conjunction of the Andes and the Sierra de Cordobas) in the upscale growth of supercells to mesoscale convective complexes (Mulholland et al., 2019, 2020).

-Supercells and particularly tornadoes have largely been studied in the Great Plains and the southeastern United States, where the terrain is flat.
-Many field campaigns have taken place there to obtain in situ and close-range measurements of supercell environments, ranging from early campaigns in the 1970s (Bluestein, 1999), the 25-year VORTEX project (Verification of the Origins of Rotation in Tornadoes EXperiment; NSSL, 2019) and the ongoing TORUS campaign (Targeted Observation by Radars and UAS of Supercells; unoccupied aircraft system; Frew et al., 2020; Garcia de Jesus, 2019).
-VORTEX-SE (Southeast; NSSL, 2021) began covering the beginning of the Appalachian chain, including more complex orography.
-The observational climatology established in this region is also one of the longest, with mesocyclone detection algorithms having been introduced in the 1990s (Zrnić et al., 1985; Stumpf et al., 1998).
-However, terrain is no obstacle to the initiation of supercells, and recent studies have focused more on studying supercells in diverse geographical contexts.
-The data stemming from the recent RELAMPAGO-CACTI (Remote sensing of Electrification, Lightning, And Mesoscale/microscale Processes with Adaptive Ground Observations; Clouds, Aerosols, and Complex Terrain Interactions; Varble et al., 2021; Nesbitt et al., 2021) field campaign contain the potential to dissect the role of terrain (here the conjunction of the Andes and the Sierras de Córdoba) in the upscale growth of supercells to mesoscale convective complexes (Mulholland et al., 2019, 2020).
-However, most studies focus on single cases or a small number of cases, as the amount of data from a field campaign is limited.
-The ongoing TEAMx project (Multi-scale transport and exchange processes in the atmosphere over mountains - programme and experiment; Serafin et al., 2020) in the Alps specifically targets transport and exchange processes over the mountains and also contains a section targeting the evolution of convection.
-All these recent campaigns show the relevance of investigating the nature of severe convection in mountainous areas.
+Most However, most studies focus on single cases or a small number of cases, as the amount of data from a field campaign is limited.
+The ongoing TEAMx project (Serafin et al., 2020) in the Alps specifically targets transport and exchange processes over the mountains, and also contains a section targeting the evolution of convection.
+These All these recent campaigns show

+- 30 the relevance of investigating the nature of severe convection in mountainous areas.
 Only very little research in Switzerland has thus far focused on mesocyclones and supercells specifically.
-Houze et al. (1993) investigated the behaviour of severe convection in the Northern Prealps, with 7 years of data from a singlepolarisation radar.
+Houze et al. (1993) investigated the behaviour of severe convection in the Northern Prealps, with 7 years of data from a single-polarization radar.
 Rotation was inferred from radar reflectivity images.
 This analysis produced 42 rotating storms during the observation period within the 60 km range of the radar.
-Only a few more right-moving storms occurred than leftmoving storms, indicating that there is no strict preference in rotation direction.
+Only little more right-moving storms occurred than left-moving storms, indicating that - 35 there is no strict preference in rotation direction.
 The study also showed a significant overlap with hailstorms observed during this period.